rrvillareal23/char-stats-analyzer/README.md

-# char-stats-analyzer
+# Text Input Statistics

-This repository contains a simple C program that analyzes user input, counting the number of lines, spaces, and other characters.
-The program prompts the user to enter a string until either # or % is input, providing insightful statistics about the entered text.
+This C program analyzes user input to provide statistics on the number of lines, spaces, and other characters in the entered text.
 It serves as a basic tool for understanding the composition of textual input.

+## How to Use

+1. **Compile the Program:**

+2. **Run the Program:**

+3. **Enter Text:**
+- Input text one character at a time until you want to stop.
+- Enter `#` or `%` to terminate input and receive statistics.

+4. **View Statistics:**
+- The program will display the number of lines, spaces, and other characters in the entered text.

+## Example

+## Compilation

+If you need to recompile the program, use the following command:

+## Contributing

+Feel free to contribute to the development of this program.
+If you encounter any issues or have suggestions for enhancements, please open an issue or submit a pull request.

+## License

+This project is licensed under the [MIT License](LICENSE).

+Happy analyzing!